Job Type: Seasonal, Part-time – 15 hrs/week

 The Rossland Museum & Discovery Centre’s mission is to preserve and dynamically present the heritage of Rossland and area.
 We do this with comprehensive indoor and outdoor displays on the industrial and social history of Rossland with a particular emphasis on the mining and skiing histories of the area.
-Additionally, we have an extensive community archives, a provincial visitor information centre, numerous educational programs in-house and through outreach activities, downtown heritage walking tours, and various special events throughout the year.
+We are located directly on the “Mining in the Kootenays” historic site – on top of the historic Black Bear Mine.
+Additionally, we have an extensive community archives, a provincial visitor information centre, numerous educational programs in-house and through outreach activities, and various special events throughout the year.

 The Museum Assistant is responsible for the daily opening, operating, and closing procedures associated with Museum operations.
 This includes conducting interpretive tours that provide information on Rossland – the Golden City, assisting with the operation of the gift shop, admissions, concession, and Visitor Centre, including sales, inventory, restocking, statistics, etc., planning and scheduling group visits, tours, and special events, and routine maintenance, including painting, cleaning, and light grounds keeping.
-If the interest and background exists, students may also have tailored tasks such as marketing, graphic design, early childhood education, historical research, archival tasks, among other things.
-As well, as a community history museum, we cover a lot of different themes and topics, and the opportunity to create and complete a project as it relates directly to their field of interest will also be made available throughout the term.
+If the interest and background exists, students may also have tailored tasks such as historical research, marketing, graphic design, early childhood education, archival tasks, among other opportunities.
+As well, as a community history museum, we cover a lot of different themes and topics, and the opportunity to create and complete a project as it relates directly to their field of interest will also be made available throughout the job term

 - Full time student in Grades 11-12 or Post-Secondary student (in history, education, art, geology, tourism, marketing, library sciences, or related field)

 - Legally entitled to work in Canada; resident of the Basin region; aged 15+ prior to start date